 You can write off all training related expenses like online course subscriptions, tuition, books, etc. as a business expense for your freelance business, only if the training is related to your job.

 Entertainment expenses were used to be deducted at 50% like meals before.
 As of 2018, a new law passed, and entertainment expenses can not be deducted anymore.

 There is a simple rule with clothing expenses.
 If you are paying for the clothes that you can only wear work like uniforms, safety goggles, etc., you can deduct those expenses.
 If you are paying for a pair of business suit to look more professional; however, you can not deduct it.

-Managing all these different kinds of tax write-offs and keeping these special rules in mind is one of the most overwhelming aspects of working as a freelancer.
+Knowing how much you can write off as an independent contractor and keeping these special rules in mind is one of the most overwhelming aspects of working as an independent worker or self-employed.
 Lunafi helps all independent workers and self-employed people get over this burden easily.

 Learn more on how we use AI for Lunafi.

 In this blog, we will explore the significance of creating a freelance brand.